Suspect in 2 killings, high-speed chase was armed with stolen rifle from Vegas gun show, police say

 The suspect was identified as 36-year-old Justin Davidson.
 According to Yatomi, he had a lengthy criminal history dating to 2009, including arrests on drug and weapons charges.

-Yatomi said Davidson had been wearing camouflage clothing and a “tactical vest” and was armed with an AR rifle stolen from a Las Vegas gun show last May, as well as an “AK-47-style rifle” with an obliterated serial number.
+Yatomi said Davidson had been wearing camouflage clothing and a “tactical vest” while armed with a stolen AR rifle and an “AK-47-style rifle” with an obliterated serial number.

+“We do not know why his parents immediately went to that area upon hearing gunfire,” Yatomi said.

-According to Yatomi, Davidson opened fire on his parents just as officers arrived, killing his mother, Liza Leveille-Davidson.
+According to police, Davidson opened fire on his parents just as officers arrived, killing his mother, Liza Leveille-Davidson.

 Yatomi said the suspect then fired at officers, and as they ran for cover, Davidson shot out the windows of a police cruiser.
 He sped away toward the southwestern edge of the city.

-Note: This story has been updated to correct the spelling of the assistant sheriff's first name to Yasenia, not Yesenia.